Grace Dove

 Grace Dove (born July 25, 1991) is a Canadian actress and television host, early known for her role as Hugh Glass' wife in the 2015 film The Revenant; as well as Ricki, a talented mechanic in the 2018 film How It Ends.
 In 2022, she starred alongside two-time Academy Awards winner Hilary Swank in the ABC network drama Alaska Daily, as journalists shining light on missing and murdered indigenous women and girls (MMIWG).
-She also starred in Marie Clements' 2022 film, Bones of Crows as Aline Spears, a woman who survives the Candian residential school system to become a Code Talker for the Canadian Air Force.
+She also starred in Marie Clements' 2022 film, Bones of Crows as Aline Spears, a woman who survives the Canadian residential school system to become a Code Talker for the Canadian Air Force.

 Early life and education

 Dove was born on July 25, 1991, and is Secwepemc from the Canim Lake Indian Band in the Cariboo region of British Columbia.
 She was raised in Prince George, British Columbia, where she attended Salmon Valley Elementary School and Kelly Road Secondary School.
 Her father was a filmmaker who took her on visits to Hollywood when she was a child.
 After graduation from high school, she moved to Vancouver to study acting at Vancouver Film School.